|Spinal Cord Injury‚ Oxidative Stress, and Antioxidants: Impact on Male Fertility|

 |Soheila Bani1, Parviz Shahabi2, Jalal Abdolalizadeh3, Iraj Lotfinia4, Amir Vahedi5, Meysam Ghorbani2, Amir shakouri6|

 |1Neuroscience Research Center, Nursing and midwifery faculty, Tabriz University of Medical Sciences, Iran

 2Neuroscience Research Center, Medical Faculty, Tabriz University of Medical Sciences, Iran

-3Drug Applied Research Center, Tabriz University of Medical Sciences, Tabriz, Iran
+3Drug Applied Research Center, Parmedicine Faculty, Tabriz University of Medical Sciences, Tabriz, Iran

-4Department of Pathology, Tabriz University of Medical Sciences, Tabriz, Iran
+5Department of Pathology, Tabriz University of Medical Sciences, Tabriz, Iran

-Methods: Relevant key words were used to search in different databases such as Medline, PubMed, ISI, Scopus and Google scholar.
-We found 28 related articles about Oxidative stress, antioxidants, DNA damage, apoptosis and sperm parameters.
+Materials and Methods: The relevant keywords were used to search for related articles in different databases such as Medline, PubMed, ISI, Scopus, and Google Scholar, which resulted in retrieving 28 articles about OS, antioxidants, DNA damage, apoptosis, and sperm parameters.

 Cite By, Google Scholar